mason-mcglothlin/structured-logging-talk/Readme.md

 ## LoggingExamples.sln

 Contains several examples demonstrating different concepts in unstructured and structured logging, with a focus on using Serilog library.
+Also contains a utility program to load all the Seq API keys needed for the example.

 ## StructuredLogging.pptx